albertcheu/albertcheu.github.io/games.md

 * Fallout 4: Too much pew-pew-pew.
 Why can't we all get along?

-* Uncharted 4: Too much stealth (whenever I can sneak, I do it.
-So I take forever)
+* Uncharted 4: Too much pew-pew-pew.
+Why can't we all get along?

 ---